 What is the project study area?

-The US 278 Corridor Improvements project runs along the US 278 corridor from Moss Creek Drive in Bluffton to Squire Pope Road on Hilton Head Island.
-Additional studies will be considered from Squire Pope Road to the Cross Island Parkway to ensure a smooth transition between these two facilities.
+The US 278 Corridor Improvements project runs along the US 278 corridor from Moss Creek Drive in Bluffton to Spanish Wells Road on Hilton Head Island.

 What will be studied as part of this project?

-Because the eastbound Mackay Creek Bridge, which crosses the Intracoastal Waterway, would be replaced as a part of SCDOT’s bridge replacement program, SCDOT is taking a wholistic approach to studying this critical transportation corridor—US 278 from Moss Creek Drive in Bluffton to Squire Pope Road on Hilton Head Island.
+Because the eastbound Mackay Creek Bridge, which crosses the Intracoastal Waterway, would be replaced as a part of SCDOT’s bridge replacement program, SCDOT is taking a wholistic approach to studying this critical transportation corridor—US 278 from Moss Creek Drive in Bluffton to Spanish Wells Road on Hilton Head Island.

 What is the timeline for this project and where are you now?

 This project is currently in the initial phases of an environmental assessment.
-Over the next year, the project team will be gathering data and performing technical analysis to develop roadway alternatives.
-These alternatives will be analyzed and presented to the public for input in the Fall of 2019.
+The project team has been gathering data and performing technical analysis to develop roadway alternatives.
+These alternatives will be analyzed and presented to the public for input at a public information meeting on September 19, 2019.
 A public hearing in which the preferred alternative is presented to the public is anticipated in late 2020.
 This would all occur prior to seeing any construction.

 When can I expect to see construction?